himslm01/himslm01.github.io/filesystems/zfs.md

 Since around 2020 the root partition on MacOS has been read-only.

-Since I set the mount points for the pool to be in the the directory `/export` on Linux, I'm going to need to create that on MacOS.
+Since I set the mount points for the datasets in the pool to be within the `/export` directory on Linux, I'm going to need to create that on MacOS.
 Alternate solutions might be to use the `-R` option to set the alternate root for the pool, or use the `-N` option to not automatically mount the datasets in the pool.

 If you need to create a new directory on the root partition then this is the procedure.